sebwylleman/for-the-love-of-go/README.md

 This repository contains solutions to exercises from John Arundel's [book](https://bitfieldconsulting.com/books/love), "For the Love of Go."
 It serves as a record of my learning journey and provides potential solutions for others working through the book.

+Absolutely!
+Here's the extract formatted correctly in markdown for your README.md:

+## What you'll learn

+Absolutely!
+Here's the extract formatted correctly in markdown for your README.md, keeping the original content intact:

+## What you'll learn

+By reading through this book and completing the exercises, you'll learn:

+- How to write tests in Go and how to develop projects guided by tests
+- How to manage data in Go using built-in types, user-defined struct types, and collections such as maps and slices
+- How to write and test functions, including functions that return multiple results and error values
+- How to use objects to model problems in Go, and how to add behaviour to objects using methods
+- How to use pointers to write methods that modify objects, and how to use types and validation to make your Go packages easy to use

 **Getting Started**

 1. **Prerequisites:** Ensure you have Go installed and configured on your system.
 You can find installation instructions on the official Go website: [https://golang.org/doc/install](https://golang.org/doc/install)